We recently updated the way we categorize Investor Types on Crunchbase, which may have impacted searches that rely on these fields.

-2. Click on an existing Investor search filter (or create a new one) and select Basic Info > Organization Info > Categories.
+2. Click on an existing Investor search filter (or create a new one) and select Basic Info > Organization Info > Industries.

 3. Enter Funding Platform as the value to include for this filter, and click Search to execute.

 Tip: You can now also use a Companies search to find Funding Platforms.
-Just create a new search and use the Categories filter for Funding Platforms.
+Just create a new search and use the Industries filter for Funding Platforms.